25 Ways of Managing Remote Teams

 • Focus on High-Value Tasks: Concentrate on tasks in your 20% that deliver the most results, income, and fulfillment.

-• Assess Task Importance: Determine if you are the best or only person who do the 20% tasks; otherwise, delegate them.
+• Assess Task Importance: Determine if you are the best or only person who does the 20% tasks; otherwise, delegate them.

-• Increase Efficiency: As the VA takes over more 80% tasks, your time for high-value 20% tasks increases.
+• Increase Efficiency: As the VA takes over more than 80% of tasks, your time for high-value 20% tasks increases.

 • Global Workforce Advantage: Utilize the global availability of VAs to work across time zones for continuous productivity.